-The Halal Guys started as one Manhattan food cart on 53rd and Sixth and grew into a global halal chain — but what about the vegetarians?
-The menu is built around chicken and gyro platters, yet the lineup that has been on the cart since the early 1990s — falafel, hummus, baba ganoush, fries, pita, and baklava — gives meat-free diners a real meal, not an afterthought.
-This guide covers every vegetarian and vegan option at The Halal Guys, what to ask for to keep things plant-based, and the white-sauce question that trips up most first-time visitors.
+Looking for The Halal Guys vegetarian options?
+Here’s the full list.
+The Halal Guys started as one New York City food cart on 53rd and Sixth and grew into a global halal chain, but what about the vegetarians?
+The menu is built around chicken and beef gyro platters, yet the lineup that has been on the cart since the early 1990s gives meat-free diners a real meal, not an afterthought: falafel, hummus, baba ganoush, french fries, warm pita bread, and baklava.
+This guide covers every vegetarian and vegan option at The Halal Guys, which toppings and sauces to ask for to keep things plant-based, and the signature white sauce question that trips up most first-time visitors.

 A Quick Look at The Halal Guys

-- 1990: Mohamed Abouelenein, Ahmed Elsaka, and Abdelbaset Elsayed launch a hot dog cart at 53rd and Sixth in Manhattan.
+- 1990: Mohamed Abouelenein, Ahmed Elsaka, and Abdelbaset Elsayed launch a hot dog cart at 53rd and Sixth in New York City.

-- 1992: The cart pivots from hot dogs to chicken, gyro, falafel, rice, and pita — the format that defined the brand.
+- 1992: The cart pivots from hot dogs to chicken, beef gyro, falafel, rice, and pita, the format that defined the brand.

 - 2014: The Halal Guys partners with Fransmart and launches a franchise program.